Recalibrating the mind and initiating physical rehabilitation for the body post-severe injury tests the will of both therapist and athlete.

 The prescribed exercises eventually broadened to target improvement in Thomas’ upper body strength, including Y-T-W exercises, in which the patient must hold the hands in front of the body and drive them back.
 Light therapy bands and small 3- to 5-pound weights were added to increase the challenge in executing these movements.
 To further complement these movements and optimize strength building in the neck, Thomas’ therapist prescribed the use of the shoulder press, reverse fly resistance, and weightlifting routines.

-Thomas also maintained fitness and general blood flow through use of a recumbent stationary bicycle, riding the machine 6 to 8 weeks post-injury for 10 minutes at a time.
-To accommodate Thomas’ progress, yet also remain sensitive to his inability to support his neck leaning forward, the bicycle’s handlebars were positioned high, then gradually lowered as his neck gained strength.
-The work completed by Thomas and his therapist following the first 16 to 20 weeks of therapy allowed the program to evolve, integrating increased movements and strength training to support his goal to return to full athleticism.
+Thomas also maintained fitness and general blood flow through the use of a recumbent stationary bicycle, riding the machine 6 to 8 weeks post-injury for 10 minutes at a time.
+To accommodate Thomas’ progress, yet also remain sensitive to his inability to support his neck leaning forward, the bicycle’s handlebars were positioned high then gradually lowered over the course of therapy as his neck gained strength.
+The work completed by Thomas and his therapist following the first 16 to 20 weeks of therapy allowed the program to evolve, integrating increased athletic movements and strength training performed at the clinic and at home to support his goal to return to full athleticism.

-Human assistance rather than engineered adaptations or modifications promoted the successful completion of his physical therapy exercises early on post-surgery, according to Thomas.
+Human assistance rather than engineered adaptions or modifications promoted his successful completion of his physical therapy exercises early on post-surgery, according to Thomas.
 In spite of his injury, pre- and post-therapy Thomas also did not require any devices to assist him in standing, squatting, or walking.

-Morrison observes that athletes do exhibit certain qualities that are advantageous to a therapy program.
-“Athletes are very motivated individuals and they have a rehabilitation work ethic far beyond the average individual who is not involved in sports,” Morrison says.
-She adds that athletes “often have a much better body awareness too.
+“Athletes are very motivated individuals and they have a rehabilitation work ethic far beyond the average individual who is not involved in sports,” Morrison notes, adding that athletes “often have a much better body awareness too.
 They can pick up skills much quicker than somebody who has never done sports.
 They are just more aware of what their body needs to do to complete a task.”

 Thomas’ physical fitness played a key role not only in his compliance with the program, but also in streamlining the progression of his rehabilitation in general.
 “Since rehabilitation is such a short process now (usually a 30-day length of inpatient hospital stay when 29 years ago it was closer to 90), it helps to have strong muscles from the beginning rather than taking up the full 30 days just working on strengthening.
 If they come to rehabilitation in better shape, therapists can get to work on teaching skills rather on focusing on strengthening first,” Morrison says.

-From the start of his therapy, the physicians “were really cautious to set an expectation for me about what full recovery meant.”
-Each phase of treatment customized for Thomas by his physician and therapist ultimately demonstrated its ability to fit his goal to continue as a professional athlete, yet it was not without challenges.
+Each phase of treatment customized for Thomas by his physician and therapist ultimately demonstrated its ability to fit his long-term goal to continue on as a professional athlete, yet it was not without challenges.
 While the program brought Thomas back into shape to train, it also translated into what he calls a “full circle process,” in which for the first 6 months Thomas focused heavily on returning to competition and then gradually settled into the desire to get back to “being normal.”